-The Chemical and Environmental Systems Modeling Research Group works on understanding chemical processes in solid solution interface, assess, characterize, monitor water and soil pollution, salt water intrusion and model the systems in order to find solutions for human benefit.
+The Chemical and Environmental Systems Modeling Research Group works on understanding chemical processes in solid solution interface, assess, characterize, monitor water and soil pollution, saltwater intrusion and model the systems in order to find solutions for human benefit.

 Perchlorate mobilization of metals and organics; Implications for Martian regolith:

 This research was initiated in 2013.
-Perchlorate, a powerful oxidant, does not readily absorb to minerals or organic surfaces.
+Perchlorate, a powerful oxidant, does not readily absorb minerals or organic surfaces.
 Martian soils show higher concentrations of perchlorate (0.4 – 1 % ClO4−) than that on Earth.
-Therefore, the aim of this study is to understand perchlorate interactions in soil as an environmental hazard on metal mobilization as well as its capability of destroying organics in Martian regolith using model soils.
+Therefore, the aim of this study is to understand perchlorate interactions in the soil as an environmental hazard on metal mobilization as well as its capability of destroying organics in Martian regolith using model soils.
 Prof. Christopher Oze collaborates on this research and conducts part of the analysis at the Occidental College, USA.

 Monitoring landfill leachate and its treatment for Volatile Organic Compounds (VOCs):